lavendelchen/becklyn-coding-challenge/README.md

 ## Getting Started

-First, create a `.env` file using `.env.sample` as the model, giving the access token for Contentful.
+First, create a `.env` file using `.env.sample` as the model, giving the API endpoint for Contentful.

 Then, run the development server: